Client:

 Author Frank J. Edwards, M.D.

-Frank J. Edwards is the next Robin Cook.
-He’s the author of two five-star rated medical thrillers and the next Robin Cook.
-I had the privilege of publishing his first two novels in the Jack Forester series, Final Mercy and the just released Reap.
-His next book, The Problem With Zero, is already designed.
+Frank J. Edwards is the author of three five-star rated medical thrillers, and is the next Robin Cook.
+I had the privilege of publishing his first two novels in the Jack Forester series, Final Mercy and Reap, and also designed the cover for his most recent book of poetry, The Problem With Zero.

 Client: